 1. Quick videos

 Quick videos are very helpful for employees that only need clarification on part of a process.
 It saves them time as they don’t have to search through lengthy content just to clarify one or two points.
-Look at breaking down those long trainings into quick 30 to 60 second videos that give high level overviews of the information.
+Look at breaking down those long training into quick 30- to 60-second videos that give high-level overviews of the information.
 These videos should be easily identifiable and directly to the point so that employees can quickly find the answers needed.
 Animation or whiteboard videos work great in this format.

 3. Job Aid